-- The Department of the Environment (DOE), whose jurisdiction lies outside the Company's tenements regarding air and water quality discharge; and, - The Department of Safety and Health (DOSH), primarily concerned with the storage and handling of hazardous chemicals.
+- The Department of Minerals and Geosciences (JMG) with environmental jurisdiction inside the Company's project tenements; - The Department of the Environment (DOE), whose jurisdiction lies outside the Company's tenements regarding air and water quality discharge; and, - The Department of Safety and Health (DOSH), primarily concerned with the storage and handling of hazardous chemicals.

-In the quarter ended March 31, 2014 routine safety inspection, inductions, air sampling and noise sampling was conducted at the mine site and regular checks were made on fire extinguishers, first aid kits and safety showers.
+During fiscal 2014 routine safety inspection, inductions, air sampling and noise sampling was conducted at the mine site and regular checks were made on fire extinguishers, first aid kits and safety showers.